mggg/gerrytools/docs/source/user/mgrp.rst

-``SMCRedistInfo``: This class contains all of the information needed to construct the `redist_smc() <https://alarm-redist.org/redist/reference/redist_smc.html>` object that is used in the R code.
+``SMCRedistInfo``: This class contains all of the information needed to construct the `redist_smc() <https://alarm-redist.org/redist/reference/redist_smc.html>`_ object that is used in the R code.
 We have chosen to preserve the default values for these parameters that were set by the ALARM team.

-- ``n_sims``: Teh number of samples that should be drawn to form the ensemble.
+- ``n_sims``: The number of samples that should be drawn to form the ensemble.
 - ``rng_seed``: The seed that should be used to initialize the random number generator.
   Defaults to 42.
 - ``compactness``: Controls the compactness of the generated districts.
 Defaults to 1.0.
 - ``resample``: A boolean that determines whether to perform a final resampling step so that the generated plans can be used immediately.
 Defaults to False.
 - ``adapt_k_thresh``: The threshold value used in the heuristic to select a value of :math:`k_i` for each splitting iteration.
 Must be in the range [0, 1].
-Defaults to 0.985
+Defaults to 0.985.
 - ``seq_alpha``: Determines the amount to adjust the weights by at each resampling step.
   Must be in the range [0, 1].
 Defaults to 0.5.
 - ``pop_temper``: Controls the strength of the automatic population tempering.
 Defaults to